philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 date: 2025-04-28
 ---

-That proofs are _things_ is a cool meta awareness that is one of the payoffs of studying mathematical logic.
+That proofs are _things_  (mathematical objects) is a cool meta awareness that is one of the payoffs of studying mathematical logic.

 The Curry Howard correspondence <https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence> has produced an awareness in the right circles of the programming or CS world that simply typed lambda terms are proofs objects of natural deduction for propositional intuitionistic logic or that that dependently typed terms are proofs objects of a more complex logic.
 For example `lam x : A. x`  is a proof object of the proposition `A -> A`.
 These are not the only proof objects in the world, nor the simplest ones IMO and not all reasonable ways to think about proofs fit in the Curry Howard paradigm.
-Curry Howard does not _own_ the concept of proof even if the system is flexible enough.
+Curry Howard does not _own_ the concept of proof even if the system is flexible and a nice design principle.
 Turn off your dependent typed brain if you have one or you will miss the intent with which I write this.

 Some of my favorite examples of proof objects are